shahad-122/TTask01/README.md

 ## 👩‍💻 About Me

-I’m Nada, a 2024 graduate from the Faculty of Computer and Information Science.

-I recently completed a 9-month track in **Open Source Application Development** at the **Information Technology Institute (ITI)**, where I gained practical experience in full-stack web development using open-source technologies.

-I’m passionate about software development, especially backend work, and I enjoy building real-world applications.
+I’m Shahad,
+ student majoring in computer science at Qassim University, interested in technology, programming and problem solving, I have experience in many programming languages, I have practical experience through projects and I work to develop my skills through training

 ---